geosakel77/s3/README.md

 ## **Objectives**

-- To develop teh proposed architecture for the metric measurement.
+- To develop the proposed architecture for the metric measurement.
 - To implement the mechanisms that measures the metrics.
 - To execute a number of experiments in hypothetical organizations.